up42/docs/source/specifications/block-manifest.rst

 * ``name``: the name of your block.
 This name **must** be unique for your account.
 * ``type``: either ``"data"`` or ``"processing"``.
 This provides a hint to the platform when validating workflows.
-  The major difference between data and processing blocks is whether they require input data (data blocks do not take any input data, only output it based on the :ref:`query parameters <query-format>`).
+  The major difference between data and processing blocks is whether they require input data (data blocks do not take any input data, only output it).
 * ``tags``: a list of tags used for searching and filtering blocks in the UP42 UI.
 * ``display_name``: the name of the block as displayed in the UP42 UI.
 This name is not checked for uniqueness.